dnanexus/dxWDL/doc/MissingCallArguments.md

 and has many hidden arguments.
 To implement this with a dnanexus workflow, we need to materialize all these inputs, they cannot remain hidden.
-The resulting platform workflow could easily have tens or hundreds of inputs, making the user interface interface ungainly.
+The resulting platform workflow could easily have tens or hundreds of inputs, making the user interface ungainly.

 ## Implementation issues